Frequently Asked Questions

 Senate and/or Board with views that are independent of those contained

 The Academic and Administrative Priorities teams have compiled a comprehensive list of academic and administrative programs based on input from and consultation with deans and administrative areas.

 The list of programs will be approved by the PTF.

 The Academic Priorities Team has established program evaluation criteria that has been approved by the PTF.
 Please click here for a list of program criteria and weightings.

 The Administrative Priorities Team has established program evaluation criteria that have been approved by the PTF.
 Please click here for a list of program evaluation criteria and weightings.

 Will “potential for growth” within a program be one of the criteria for determining the prioritization of that program?

-This initiative is designed to identify and support university priorities, and it will lead to choices about which programs, services and activities to enhance, which to maintain, which to transform and which to phase out.
+This initiative is designed to identify and support university priorities, and it will lead to choices about prioritization and resource allocation for academic and administrative programs.
 IPRM builds on previous planning processes such as Envisioning Laurier, the Academic Plan and the Campus Master plan; however, its resource management and prioritization approach make it a unique process that has not been undertaken at Laurier before.